apache/incubator-retired-slider/src/test/clusters/ubuntu-secure/README.md

 This is a set of configurations for a single-node YARN cluster running in a VM, with HDFS and YARN brought up on the external network, not localhost.
-Assuming the physical host has a DNS entry for the machine, *ubuntu*, a Hoya Client running on the host can upload Hoya and deploy HBase onto the single-node cluster even though neither is installed on the VM.
+Assuming the physical host has a DNS entry for the machine, *ubuntu*, a Slider Client running on the host can upload Slider and deploy HBase onto the single-node cluster even though neither is installed on the VM.